How much evidence is enough?

 - Biological plausibility.
 It has to make sense.
 If the idea is daft — if it’s at odds with any well-established biology, chemistry, physics — that’s a deal-breaker.
-So therapeutic touch/Reiki.
+Goodbye, therapeutic touch/Reiki.

 - There can’t be evidence-of-absence.
-If there’s persuasive trial evidence that shows no benefit, or damns a technique with very faint praise, that’s another deal-breaker.
+If there’s persuasive trial evidence that shows no benefit, or damns a technique with very faint praise (which is extremely common), that’s another deal-breaker.
 Goodbye, glucosamine.

 But the bar gets raised quickly in proportion to the costs and risks, or if there’s no informed consent.
 Clearly positive good quality and replicated trial evidence becomes necessary then.
 And support from bad science only is not enough, which actually disqualifies many treatments (homeopathy, for instance).